vitessio/website/content/en/docs/19.0/reference/programs/vtgateclienttest/_index.md

       --grpc_server_initial_window_size int                              gRPC server initial window size --grpc_server_keepalive_enforcement_policy_min_time duration       gRPC server minimum keepalive time (default 10s) --grpc_server_keepalive_enforcement_policy_permit_without_stream   gRPC server permit client keepalive pings even when there are no active streams (RPCs)
-      --grpc_server_keepalive_time duration                              After a duration of this time, if the server doesn't see any activity, it pings the client to see if the transport is still alive. (default 10s)
-      --grpc_server_keepalive_timeout duration                           After having pinged for keepalive check, the server waits for a duration of Timeout and if no activity is seen even after that the connection is closed. (default 10s)
   -h, --help                                                             help for vtgateclienttest
       --keep_logs duration                                               keep logs for this long (using ctime) (zero to keep forever)
       --keep_logs_by_mtime duration                                      keep logs for this long (using mtime) (zero to keep forever)